 Full of nutrients, crunch, and great taste, vegetables and fruit add tremendous variety and pleasure to any meal or snack.

-By following Eating Well with Canada's Food Guide you will ensure that you get a variety of vegetables and fruit daily in the recommended number of servings for your age and gender.
+By following Eating Well with Canada's Food Guide you will ensure that you get a variety of vegetables and fruit daily in the recommended number of servings for your age and sex.

 One food guide serving is:

 • 1 cup (250mL) salad greens or leafy vegetables

 A healthy, balanced diet rich in vegetables and fruit can help reduce the risk of cardiovascular disease and some types of cancer, and also provides a solid foundation for long-term weight control.
 This food group is a good source of carbohydrates, vitamins A and C, potassium, magnesium, folate, and fibre.
 To get the most from your vegetables and fruits:

 Are frozen, canned and dried vegetables and fruit as healthy as fresh ones?

 Although nothing beats the taste of fresh fruits and vegetables in season, frozen, canned or dry products that contain little or no added sugar, fat or salt can be healthy and sometimes more affordable alternatives.
 They are often harvested and packed at the height of the season when nutrients are at their peak, so they provide us with nutritious options all year round.